 Research studies suggest that new cool-season corn hybrids can produce high quality forage to meet the nutrient requirements of grazing beef cows in mid- and late-stage pregnancy, providing a suitable alternative for winter grazing strategies with forage harvest costs eliminated12,13.

-The BCRC Blog post, 5 Tips for Grazing Corn this Fall and Winter covers topics to help make the most of corn grazing including the importance of:
+The BCRC post, Seven Tips for Grazing Corn covers topics to help make the most of corn grazing including the importance of:

 - allowing cattle time to slowly transition to this new feed source,